 S.C.
 Supreme Court Elections – Quick and Quiet

-WHY YOU HEARD NOTHING ABOUT YOUR NEW SUPREME COURT JUDGE
+WHY YOU HEAR NOTHING ABOUT YOUR NEW SUPREME COURT JUDGES

-On Tuesday, January 31, President Trump nominated Neil Gorsuch to the U.S. Supreme Court.
-Instantly, the nation’s media, political class, judicial interest groups, and citizenry began to debate Judge Gorsuch’s merits and record, and that debate will continue for probably another month.
-It’s a messy introduction to the High Court, but it’s one characterized by open discussion and debate.
+When President Trump nominated Neil Gorsuch to the U.S. Supreme Court one year ago, the nation’s media, political class, judicial interest groups, and citizenry began to debate Judge Gorsuch’s merits and record.
+That public scrutiny continued throughout the Senate hearing process that ended with Gorsuch’s eventual confirmation.
+It was, perhaps, a messy introduction to the High Court, but it was characterized by open discussion and debate.

-On the same day, Judge George “Buck” James secured a spot on the South Carolina Supreme Court.
-If you’re like the vast majority of South Carolinians, you heard nothing about it.
-There was no nomination by a governor, no publicized announcement, very little debate on blogs and editorial pages, and virtually no discussion among citizens.
+There has been no nomination by a governor, no publicized announcement, very little debate on blogs and editorial pages, and virtually no discussion among citizens.

 That’s because in South Carolina state legislators unilaterally choose almost all state judges, including Supreme Court justices.
 The governor has no part in the process.